shNext/shNext/README.md

 cryptographic algorithms development then fundamental thinking about the integration of cryptography with ai and its utilization in embedded systems. <br/>
 with the compiler, focusing on the environment using multiple processors, its own domain. <br/>
+seems to be there nothing, but look at, the operating system. <br/>

 ---